-The employment discrimination legal team at LawPLA champions the rights of pregnant employees and job applicants in Los Angeles and the surrounding areas, and we are here to listen to your situation, help you assess your legal options, and, if we believe you have a strong case, aggressively fight for your legal interests in your pregnancy discrimination claim.
+The employment discrimination legal team at LawPLA champions the rights of pregnant employees and job applicants in Los Angeles and the surrounding areas.
+We are here to listen to your situation, help you assess your legal options, and, if we believe you have a strong case, aggressively fight for your legal interests in your pregnancy discrimination claim.

 A California employer may not discriminate against workers and applicants on the basis of pregnancy.
 This is true in the hiring process as well as on the job, meaning you cannot be demoted, suspended, terminated, or subject to other adverse employment decisions on the basis of your pregnancy.

-The Right of Pregnant Workers to Medical Leave
+Pregnant Workers Have a Right To Medical Leave

 - Postnatal child care